 - Immigrant Song

-These 1995 club shows (Middle East and Mama Kin) are the rarest and most wanted show in the Aerosmith world as they played some outtakes.
-There are no bootlegs form this show due to the strict security, they used metal detector wands on entry to the gigs with the sole purpose of detecting video and recording equipment.
+These 1995 club shows (the Middle East and Mama Kin) are the rarest and most wanted show in the Aerosmith world as they played some outtakes.
+There are no bootlegs from this show due to the strict security, they used metal detector wands on entry to the gigs with the sole purpose of detecting video and recording equipment.

-Official word from the band confirms that there were no official recordings done, only the Mama Kin show was recorded with the in-house camera, but its locked in their vault.
+An official staff member from the band confirmed that there were no official recordings done, only the Mama Kin show was recorded with the in-house camera, but it’s locked in their vault.
 The band don’t lend out recordings to anyone unless you are a very close friend or a celeb and only under the proviso that it’s for their own eyes.
 Club owners certainly wouldn’t get copies.
-Usually with any concert, the venue is asked to sign things to say they won’t do any private videoing/recording either without permission.
+Usually, with any concert, the venue is asked to sign things to say they won’t do any private videoing/recording either without permission.
 It’s locked down real tight.

 05/22/1996 – An article on the Boston Globe:

 Later on, it was Brad that joined “GOVN’T MULE” for a song live at Mama Kin’s, the blues tune “Born Under A Bad Sign”.

 1998 – MTV Fanatic

 01/10/1998 – Book signing

 This was passed out to the THOUSANDS of fans standing in line for the “Walk This Way” book signing at Mama Kin’s.
 I liked the ‘FOLLOW YOUR BOOK’ line.
 If you followed your book, you would not have seen them.
 They RUSHED everyone through so fast that the 10 hours in line was to only stare at them for about 3.3 seconds.
 And that was to look at the WHOLE band.
 If you blinked, you missed it.

 Few shots from inside Mama Kin Music Hall.
 The signing was held in the upstairs above the club.